COVID-19 Explained: Your FAQs, Answered

 What are the signs and symptoms?

-Most people who get COVID-19 disease will have mild to moderate symptoms, like having bad flu.
-However, some people who have other illnesses, such as heart disease, diabetes, chronic lung diseases or kidney diseases may become sicker.
+Most people who get this disease will have very mild symptoms, like having a cold.
+However some people who have other illnesses, such as heart disease, chronic lung diseases or kidney diseases may become sicker.

 People who develop COVID-19 generally have the following symptoms: